 \texttt{HiClass} is a Python package that provides implementations of popular machine learning models and evaluation metrics for local hierarchical classification.
 Thanks to its compatibility with the \texttt{scikit-learn} API, users can choose among existing classifiers to create powerful hierarchical classifiers for hierarchical data.

 In future releases, we plan to implement multi-label hierarchical classification to expand the range of problems the library can solve.
 Additionally, we also plan to implement the global approach, which trains a single model that learns the entire hierarchical structure.
-Lastly, we also intend to add support for incremental learning in order to enable training of larger than memory datasets.
+Lastly, we also intend to add support for incremental learning in order to enable training of larger than memory data sets.

-\acks{BYR gratefully acknowledges support by the BMBF-funded Computational Life Science initiative (project DeepPath, 031L0208, to B.Y.R.).
-The authors gratefully acknowledge all users for requesting useful new features and reporting bugs.}
+\acks{The authors gratefully acknowledge all users for requesting useful new features and reporting bugs.
+BYR gratefully acknowledges support by the BMBF-funded Computational Life Science initiative (project DeepPath, 031L0208, to B.Y.R.).}